 - 4.1 The spine is discussed in Chapter 15, AMA5 (pp373-431).
-That chapter presents two methods of assessment, the diagnosis-related estimates method and the range of motion (ROM) method.
+That chapter presents two methods of assessment, the diagnosis-related estimates method and the range of motion method.
 Evaluation of impairment of the spine is only to be done using diagnosis-related estimates (DREs) (AMA5 sections 15.3-15.6, pp381-395).
 This chapter also includes evaluation of impairment related to spinal cord or cauda equina damage under section 15.7, AMA5 (p395).
 AMA5 refers to pelvic injuries under section 15.14, AMA5 (pp427-428).
-Traumatic pelvic injuries and fractures are to be assessed under Table 4.3 of the Guidelines and not AMA5. - 4.2 The DRE method relies especially on evidence of neurological deficits and less common adverse structural changes such as fractures and dislocations.
-Using this method, DREs are differentiated according to clinical findings that can be verified by standard medical procedures. - 4.3 Impairments of different regions of the spine (e.g. cervical, thoracic, lumbar) must be combined before combining with other body part impairments (AMA5, p10, Fig 15-4, p380, Section 15.2a, Part 7, Table 15-20, p429, Errata).
+Traumatic pelvic injuries and fractures are to be assessed under Table 4.3 of the Guidelines (p46) and not AMA5. - 4.2 The DRE method relies especially on evidence of neurological deficits and less common adverse structural changes such as fractures and dislocations.
+Using this method, DREs are differentiated according to clinical findings that can be verified by standard medical procedures.